Tom Collins Mocktail (Non-Alcoholic)

 Side view close up of the finished Tom Collins Mocktail served in a tall glass with a slice of lemon.

-Now I know you might be worried that this mocktail won’t have all the same flavor as a classic Tom Collins, since there’s no alcohol.
-But trust me, this does not disappoint!
-The nonalcoholic gin really does the trick.
+Some of you may be worried that without alcohol, this mocktail won’t have all the same flavor as a classic Tom Collins.
+But trust me, this drink does not disappoint!
+The non-alcoholic gin really does the trick.

 If you use a sugar-free simple syrup, it’s Keto friendly, too!
 Be sure to check out these other low calorie mocktails, too.